This article discusses the Living Church of God (LCG), and to a lessor degree, the Continuing Church of God (CCOG).

 So have I. Some of his statements are not Philadelphian and contradict facts I am aware of.
 Also several public statements made in 2012 and 2013 clearly contradict the Bible.
-But he has made efforts to proclaim the gospel (in a manner that will not get him kicked off television stations), does claim to believe the Bible, etc., despite publishing clearly false items about Bob Thiel--which is something he has not repented of (see also Roderick C. Meredith's Accusatory Letter to Bob Thiel).
+But he has made efforts to proclaim the gospel (in a manner that will not get him kicked off television stations), does claim to believe the Bible, etc., despite publishing clearly false items about church history and Bob Thiel--which is something he has not repented of (see also Roderick C. Meredith's Accusatory Letter to Bob Thiel).

 3) I have heard that some member(s) or minister(s) in LCG has (have) made one or more mistakes.

 This is true, though some who say things like this often do not have the whole story, though sometimes they do.

 Though imperfection, per se, is not a biblically sanctioned reason to not be part of a group (though requiring one to believe something against one's conscience, would be a valid reason, cf. Acts 24:16; and there are other valid reasons; such as knowingly and publicly bearing false witness--which at least two in LCG have done against me).